Chemaclass/php-best-practices/team-work/agile.md

 8. Sustainable development, able to maintain a constant pace
 9. Continuous attention to technical excellence and good design
 10. Simplicity—the art of maximizing the amount of work not done—is essential
-11. Best architectures, requirements, and designs emerge from self-organizing teams
+11. The best architectures, requirements, and designs emerge from self-organizing teams
 12. Regularly, the team reflects on how to become more effective, and adjusts accordingly

 ## Extreme Programming Values